Frazer Reid MBACP: Individual and couple counsellor, counselling supervisor.

 - Ongoing Peer Supervision with Cognitive Analytical Psychotherapist.

-- Ongoing Consultancy Supervision with EFT Couple Counsellor and UK EFT Trainer.
+- Ongoing Consultancy Supervision with EFT Couple Counsellor and original UK EFT Trainer.

 - Ongoing Peer Supervision with EFT couple counsellor